loganvaught/PodWars/README.md

-# PodWars
+# Pod Wars
 My current project on the Roblox platform.

-PodWars is a competitive multiplayer survival experience that relies on defensive tactics.
+Pod Wars is a competitive multiplayer survival experience that relies on defensive tactics.

 ## Main Current Features:
 - Object oriented inventory and crafting with server enforcement